-Dentures in Houston, TX
+Dentures In Pasadena, TX

 Patients who are missing some or all of their teeth may choose to wear dentures, also referred to as false teeth.
 These custom-made prosthetic teeth are easy to remove and place back in the mouth.
 Because some people have trouble adjusting to the unnatural feel, they don’t like to wear dentures.
 Sometimes it takes quite a while to get used to new dentures, some folks never adjust.
 Fortunately, modern technology has made newer dentures much more comfortable to wear and more natural in appearance.

 Teeth are important for proper mouth function and for aesthetic purposes.
 Missing teeth can make you look older than your years due to lack of support in the face causing sagging muscles, and impaired speech.
 A new pair of replacement teeth can improve your appearance, mouth function and overall quality of life.